WHEN ANIMALS SUFFER NEGLECT

 Dogs living like this will often get very depressed, can become aggressive towards people and other dogs, are much more likely to get sick and are basically lifelong prisoners in solitary confinement.

-However, it doesn’t have to be that way and WPX wants to contribute to the worldwide movement towards no-cage shelters where most of the above dog needs are met (preferably without the concrete paving, shown below):
+However, it doesn’t have to be that way and through Every Dog Matters, WPX wants to contribute to the worldwide movement towards no-cage shelters where most of the above dog needs are met.

 However important for the wellbeing of the dogs, a no-cage shelter is only one part of the equation and is not the intended final destination for most of these dogs.